canonical/lxd/doc/instances.md

 IP addresses must be manually specified using either one or both of `ipv4.address` and `ipv6.address` settings before the instance is started.

-It sets up a veth pair between host and instance and then configures the following link-local gateway IPs on the host end which are then set as the default gateways in the instance:
+For containers it uses a veth pair, and for VMs it uses a TAP device.
+It then configures the following link-local gateway IPs on the host end which are then set as the default gateways in the instance:

   169.254.0.1
   fe80::1

+For containers these are automatically set as default gateways on the instance NIC interface.
+But for VMs the IP addresses and gateways will need to be configured manually or via a mechanism like cloud-init.

+Note also that if your container image is configured to perform DHCP on the interface it will likely remove the automatically added configuration, and will need to be configured manually or via a mechanism like cloud-init.

 It then configures static routes on the host pointing to the instance's veth interface for all of the instance's IPs.